 Why is the management of highly hazardous chemicals a priority?

 Highly hazardous chemical management does not apply to oil or gas well drilling or servicing operations; or normally unoccupied remote facilities.
 A normally unoccupied remote facility is operated, maintained, or serviced by workers who visit the facility only periodically to check its operation and perform necessary operating or maintenance tasks.
-No workers are permanently stationed at the facility, and therefore exposure to processes is lower.
+No workers stay permanently at the facility, and therefore exposure to processes is lower.

 What is a process hazard analysis?